udaygirish/interview_challenge_sufadv/README.md

 There has recently been an explosion in imitation learning research and Transformers have been key in some of these impressive policies.
-One piece of work we find interesting is (Body Transformers)[https://arxiv.org/pdf/2408.06316], which adds an inductive bias to guide the attention mechanism.
+One piece of work we find interesting is [Body Transformers](https://arxiv.org/pdf/2408.06316), which adds an inductive bias to guide the attention mechanism.
 We'd like for you to read the paper, implement the BoT-Mix version, and run an inference loop (with untrained weights) on the given dataset of recorded expert demonstrations.